-Support in the implementation of the general consent
+Support in the implementation of the research consent

 In order to be allowed to use health-related data and samples that arise in routine clinical practice for research, the consent of the patients concerned is required.
-The processes for implementation of this General Consent at the University Hospital Basel have been established by the DKF.
-If you have any questions or need support in implementing the General Consent in your department, we will be happy to assist you.
+This consent process, called research consent, is the responsibility of the DKF at the University Hospital Basel.
+If you have questions or need support regarding the implementation of the research consent in your department or in general, we will be happy to assist you.

 Obtaining health-related data for research projects

-We provide you with access to relevant patient data that is generated in the hospital's routine clinical operations.
-Requests for research projects that fall under the Human Research Act can be made online using our contact form.
+We provide you with access to relevant patient data generated in the hospital's routine clinical operations.
+You can make corresponding requests for research projects that fall under the Human Research Act easily and online via our contact form.